-Still, there are many hibakusha who not only suffer ill health due to radiation exposure, but discrimination at the hands of fellow Japanese.
-In 1945, little was known about the effects of radioactive contamination, and rumors spread that radiation exposure was like an infectious disease.
-Traumatized by their experience of the “unforgettable fire” they fell victim to discrimination and were found ineligible for work and marriage.
+Many hibakusha not only suffered ill health due to radiation exposure and surviving a nuclear bomb, but also were subjected to discrimination at the hands of fellow Japanese.
+In 1945, little was known about the effects of radioactive contamination, and rumors spread that radiation exposure was akin to an infectious disease.
+Already traumatized by their experience of the “unforgettable fire” they fell victim to discrimination and were often found ineligible for work and marriage.
 Sadly, discrimination against hibakusha continues to this day and has been compounded or perhaps renewed by the on-going radiological catastrophe at the Fukushima Daiichi nuclear power complex.